destination

 You’ll explore the Cultural Triangle, wander through the remains of royal cities, visit local spice gardens, and take in the view from atop the iconic Sigiriya Rock Fortress.
 You'll see elephants at the Elephant Transit Home, go on safari in three of the country’s best national parks, and experience the quiet charm of the highlands.

-Sri Lanka & Maldives Photo Gallery
+Sri Lanka Photo Gallery

 Day 1 – Arrival in Sri Lanka